Reputation (album): Marketing

-On August 18, 2017, Swift blanked out all of her social media accounts, creating a "social media blackout" and prompting media speculation on new music.
-In the following days, she uploaded silent, black-and-white short videos of CGI snakes onto social media, which attracted widespread press attention.
-Imagery of snakes was inspired by the online commotion after the West–Kardashian controversy and dominated the album's promotional campaign.
-On August 23, she announced on her Instagram that her sixth studio album was titled Reputation and released the cover artwork.
+On August 18, 2017, Swift blanked out all of her social media accounts, which prompted media speculation on new music.
+In the following days, she uploaded silent short videos of CGI snakes onto social media, which attracted widespread press attention.
+Imagery of snakes was inspired by the West–Kardashian controversy and featured prominently in the album's promotional campaign.
+On August 23, she announced on Instagram the title Reputation and released the cover artwork.
 Photographed by Mert and Marcus, the cover is a black-and-white photograph of an expressionless Swift in slicked-back hair, a loose-fitting grey sweatshirt with a zig-zag stitch on the right shoulder, and a choker necklace.
 Her name is printed multiple times over one side of her face, in a typeface resembling that used in newspapers.
 Media outlets interpreted the design as a mockery at the media scrutiny.
-The cover inspired many internet memes and was listed among the worst album covers of 2017 by Billboard and Exclaim!, with the latter dismissing it as a "packaging for a sickly sweet, heavily discounted celebrity fragrance you'd find on the back shelf at Shoppers Drug Mart".
+The cover inspired many internet memes and was listed among the worst album covers of 2017 by Billboard and Exclaim!.
+The latter dismissed it as a "packaging for a sickly sweet, heavily discounted celebrity fragrance you'd find on the back shelf at Shoppers Drug Mart".